jim-hackbarth-1/ui-kit/README.md

 It's up to the developer to define what the `createModel()` function returns.
 In this case, we've defined a ContentModel class and the function returns an instance of that class.

-It isn't required, but if the model returned from the `createModel()` function has an async `initialize()` method, as we do in this example, UI-KIT will call that method with the component's auto-generated component id as an argument when it first calls `createModel()` to create the component.
+It isn't required, but if the model returned from the `createModel()` function has an async `onRenderStart()` method, as we do in this example, UI-KIT will call that method with the component's auto-generated component id as an argument when it first calls `createModel()` to create the component.
-In this case, in our `initialize()` method we set two properties on our model: `myComponentId` and `content`.
+In this case, in our `onRenderStart()` method we set two properties on our model: `myComponentId` and `content`.

 > <span style="color:#FFD700;font-weight:bold;">◊</span> _Note:_
-> _UI-KIT will also look for an optional `onLoadedInDocument()` method on the model.
+> _UI-KIT will also look for an optional `onRenderComplete()` method on the model.
 If it exists, UI-KIT will call it after the component has been rendered in the document.
 See  [Working with models](#reference-javascript-working-with-models "working with models") for more info._

 :point_right: _Action: Update content.html_
 To make use of this javascript code, let's update content.html to reference the model: